 TOK is a course (typically one year) exploring epistemology—the nature, sources, and validity of knowledge.
 Rather than teaching specific content, TOK teaches you to think about thinking itself.
 It examines:

-- Knowledge questions: Central queries like "Can emotion be a reliable source of knowledge?" or "Does history depend on interpretation?"
+- Knowledge questions: central queries like "Can emotion be a reliable source of knowledge?" or "Does history depend on interpretation?"

 The goal isn't to arrive at definitive answers but to develop nuanced, evidence-based perspectives on how knowledge is constructed, validated, and communicated across disciplines.